tillgrallert/p3601db9e/to-do.md

 - add references to the dataset and use it for the argument in the section on food prices
 - mention Gelvin in the context of models for and of society
 - footnote on "politics of notables". probably from thesis.
+- comment on women
+- comment on neither form nor claim being commented on as unusual by contemporaneous sources.

 ## done